 3D printing and simulation technology

-3D printing and simulations are being used for many applications in surgery and medical education in the UAE.
+In the UAE, 3D printing and simulations find many applications in surgery and medical education

 Unified health information exchanges